-As the population’s demand increases with a huge rate, food production must be increased to fulfil the demand.
+As the population’s demand increases at a huge rate, food production must be increased to fulfill the demand.
 To ensure more crop yield productivity, the quality of the soil is the most important aspect.
 The soil is the most important thing for a crop.
 The quality of your crop must be dependent upon how fertile your soil is?
-Healthy soil is more fertile, rich in nutrients and can hold more water.
-Soil is the home for microorganisms that fix nitrogen and decompose organic matter, resulting in more fertile soil for the excellent crop yield quality.
+Healthy soil is more fertile, rich in nutrients, and can hold more water.
+Soil is the home for microorganisms that fix nitrogen and decompose organic matter, resulting in more fertile soil for excellent crop yield quality.
 This promotes an increase in crop production.

 Fertility of Soil